 Your smile and teeth look excellent after you are done with your braces or Invisalign.
-Your retainers will help to maintain them!
+Your retainers will help to maintain that!
 Much like your nails and hair that constantly grow, your teeth move throughout your life but at a much slower pace.
-If they are left without proper retention, your teeth will tend to go back to their original place.
+If they are left without proper retention, your teeth will tend to go back to their original position.

 If you ever happen to get tired of your beautiful smile, the solution is easy… stop wearing your retainers!

 General Care Instructions

 It’s clear and removable, similar to a mouthpiece or bleaching tray but made of a more resilient material.
 It covers all surfaces of your teeth.